I built this because I kept watching the same mistake get made — from every side of the table.

 At that point, changing course costs more than the original mistake.

-What frustrated me wasn't that founders were unprepared.
+What frustrated me wasn't that these operators were unprepared.
 Most of them worked hard at it.

 What frustrated me was that the process was designed to produce that outcome.